AnnaHuskova/today-i-learned/readme.md

 2. git checkout prName (main)
 3. git rebase childName
 --------------------------------
-- HASH - _individual namberName of a commit
+- HASH -_is an individual namberName of a commit
 - HAED of commit _maens the strage/version of document which is in wrok currently